 Core Lab services

-Cardialysis has over 34 years of experience as an independent Core Lab in clinical trials in cardiology.
-To date, we have been involved in over 350 clinical trials varying from phase II and phase III, registry, post-marketing trials and investigator initiated studies.
+Since 1983, Cardialysis has a lot of experience as an independent Core Lab in clinical trials in cardiology.
+To date, we have been involved in over 400 clinical trials varying from phase II and phase III, registry, post-marketing trials and investigator initiated studies.
 Continuous innovations and the application of imaging modalities in different settings such as animal research have made Cardialysis the successful provider of Core Lab services that it is today.

 Leading experts in the field of cardiovascular imaging supervise Cardialysis’ Core Lab activities.
 We guarantee independent and accurate central analysis according to the latest standards of definitions.